amberleeBME/matplotlib-challenge/README.md

 ## Results:

-Ultimately, while Capomulin is one of the most promising treatment regimens, the Ramicane regimen performed just as well - if not better.
+While Capomulin is one of the most promising treatment regimens, the Ramicane regimen performed just as well - if not better.

 ![box plot image](images/box.png)
 > Ramicane had a lower median tumor volume than Capomulin after 45 days of treatment.